-The complainant has attempted unsuccessfully to work through your usual complaint resolution process and as a result the matter has been referred to our office.
+In the present matter, the complainant has attempted unsuccessfully to work through your usual complaint resolution process and as a result the matter has been referred to our office.
 The FCC prefers that those responsible for the proper operation of power lines assume their responsibilities fairly.
-This means that your utility company should locate the source of any interference caused by its equipment and make necessary corrections within a reasonable time.
+This means that your utility company should locate the source of interference caused by its equipment and make necessary corrections within a reasonable time.

 While the FCC has confidence that most utility companies are able to resolve these issues voluntarily, the FCC wants to make your office aware that this unresolved problem may be a violation of FCC rules and could result in a monetary forfeiture for each occurrence.
-At this stage, the FCC encourages the parties to resolve this problem without FCC intervention, but if necessary to facilitate resolution, the FCC may investigate possible rules violations and address appropriate remedies.
+At this stage, the FCC encourages the parties to resolve this problem without FCC intervention; but if necessary to facilitate resolution, the FCC may investigate possible rules violations and address appropriate remedies.

 The American Radio Relay League, a national organization of Amateur Radio operators, may be able to offer help and guidance about radio interference that involves Amateur Radio operators.
+You may wish to contact them at:

-American Radio Relay League Radio Frequency Interference Desk 225 Main Street Newington, CT 06111 860-594-0200 E-mail: rfi@arrl.org
+American Radio Relay League Radio Frequency Interference Desk 225 Main Street Newington, CT 06111 860-594-0200

+E Mail: rfi@arrl.org